 Are you passionate about coffee and looking to make it your career?
 You're not alone!
 Coffee roasting is a great way to turn your love of coffee into a profession.
 To get started, you'll need to understand the requirements for the job you're interested in, as well as the skills and certifications that will help you succeed.
 Most coffee roasters start out as apprentices to a master roaster.
 To find someone who has the position you want, try setting up an informal chat over coffee or a more structured informational interview.

-In any situation, ask specific questions about how they got their position, what barriers they experienced, and what advice they have.
-The requirements for getting a job in the coffee industry vary depending on the position you're interested in.
-To work as a barista, for example, you need a high school diploma, knowledge or interest in coffee, and good customer service skills.
+Ask specific questions about how they got their position, what barriers they experienced, and what advice they have.
+The requirements for getting a job in the coffee industry vary depending on the position.
+For example, baristas typically need a high school diploma, knowledge or interest in coffee, and good customer service skills.
 Evaluators and evaluators often have advanced certifications, such as a Q qualifier license, which focuses on coffee evaluation and tasting tools to determine the taste, aroma and other quality control factors of beans and beverages.

 There are no formal requirements to become a coffee roaster or roast coffee independently, although several skills, such as great attention to detail, mechanical aptitude and creative problem solving, are very useful for this type of work.
 The Coffee Career Center provides job applicants, internship candidates and employers with a comprehensive, personalized resource for online work connections.
 You don't have to give up your current career completely to pursue a career in coffee.
 There is a traditional career progression where you stay in a position but move forward in terms of responsibility.